 Myasthenia gravis (pronounced `my˖ĕs˖`thēēn˖ē˖ă `grăv˖ĭs), also known simply as MG, is a rare neuromuscular disorder.
 When the first case of MG was documented in 1672 by Thomas Willis, an Oxford physician, not much was known or understood about it.
 Today, we know there are multiple causes for MG as well as treatment options.
 The most common form of MG is a chronic autoimmune neuromuscular disorder that is characterized by fluctuating weakness of the voluntary muscle groups.

 In preparation for your doctor's visit, you can review and bring a copy of the MG treatment guidelines with you.
-The MG treatment guidelines are the result of a three-year effort to develop agreement among an international group of MG experts on the use of various treatments for people with MG.
-These guidelines were developed and updated with leadership from our Medical and Scientific Advisory Board members and re-published in the December 4, 2020 issue of Neurology, titled the "International Consensus Guidance for Management of Myasthenia Gravis Update 2020."
+The MG treatment guidelines are the result of a multi-year effort to develop agreement among an international group of MG experts on the use of various treatments for people with MG.
+These guidelines were developed and updated with leadership from our Medical Advisory Committee members and was re-published in the December 4, 2020 issue of Neurology, titled the "International Consensus Guidance for Management of Myasthenia Gravis Update 2020."
 This paper is a significant new resource for physicians caring for MG patients.
-To read the latest update, VISIT HERE.
+You can VIEW the LATEST GUIDANCE.
 To view the webinar on previous 2016 MG Treatment Guidelines, please click here.

 With treatment, you may expect to see modest to significant improvement in your strength, helping you lead a full life.
 New treatments continue to give hope to people with MG, their family and their caregivers.
 Information on available treatments is below.